-I read this text over many time this week, and often I laughed to myself.
-This is so NOT what I want from God: "God, take away my trials, take away my poverty, and give me money."
-God allowed their trials and their poverty, gave them joy and generosity.
+This line about God's grace makes me laugh, because this is so NOT what I want from God.
+This is what I want: "God, take away my trials, take away my poverty, and give me money."
+Here's what God did: God allowed their trials and their poverty, but he gave them joy and generosity.
 If God wanted to give you a wealth of generosity, and leave the rest of your life alone, would you accept that treasure?